 Awards from the College

-The deadline to apply for scholarships from the Merrill College is in early April.
-These scholarships are only available to current and incoming Merrill students (note some are specifically for Masters or Ph.D. students) for the upcoming academic year.
-(The application form is for Merrill College scholarships only.)
+These scholarships are available to current and incoming Merrill College students for the upcoming academic year.
+Some are specifically for master’s or Ph.D. students.
+The application form linked below is for Merrill College scholarships only.

 Current Student Scholarships